Deceptive Advertising: Selling Snake Oil in the Digital Age

 The Global Perspective

-Deceptive advertising is not only a problem in the UK but also across the world.
+Deceptive advertising is not only a problem in the UK but also a global issue.
 Different countries have different laws and customs regarding advertisements.

 The Wild West of Worldwide Marketing